-The SAP further describes the details of the ISM sampling for each site, and the QAPP describes QA/QC samples.
+The attached SAP and QAPP (Attachment A) further describe the details of the ISM and discrete sampling and specify QA/QC samples to be collected, respectively.

-3.1 WASTE DISPOSAL
+3.1 INVESTIGATION-DERIVED WASTE MANAGEMENT

-ECM does not anticipate generating waste during this investigation.
-However, any small quantities of wash and rinse water from decontamination of small equipment will be containerized in a 5-gallon bucket or other container as appropriate and relinquished to DEPO for proper disposal.
-Field personnel will collect all soil samples from the surface using disposable gloves and/or scoops and place the samples in appropriate containers for transport to the laboratory.
+ECM anticipates generating only a small amount of investigation-derived waste (IDW) during this investigation.
+However, any small quantities of solid waste and wash and rinse water from decontamination of sampling equipment will be containerized in 5-gallon buckets or other containers, as appropriate; properly labeled; and relinquished to SEKI personnel for proper disposal.
+As specified in the QAPP, field personnel will collect all soil samples using hand tools that will be triple rinsed between sampling locations to avoid cross contamination.